NabeelGhalib/cyclistic-case-study/README.md

 - 40 mins to 50 mins
 - 1 hour to 2 hour

--Now analyzing these duration for every day of the week.
+4. Now analyzing these duration for every day of the week.

 ```sql